Static rope

-A static rope is a low-elongation rope that is designed to stretch minimally when placed under load, typically less than 5%.
+A static rope, or a semi-static rope is a low-elongation rope that is designed to stretch minimally when placed under load; typically less than 5%.
 In contrast, a dynamic rope is designed to stretch up to 40%.
-Static ropes have a wide variety of uses, for instance in fire rescue operations and caving.
+Static ropes have a wide variety of applications, for instance in climbing, fire rescue operations and caving.

-Static ropes have some applications in climbing, such as hauling gear, though lead climbing is always done with a dynamic rope, since a fall on a static rope is stopped too quickly and may lead to serious injury.
-Abseiling, however, is best done with a static rope or with a dynamic rope with low elasticity.
+Static ropes have some applications in climbing, such as for hauling gear, abseiling, and top-roping in some situations.

-Among other things, static ropes are often used for hauling up gear and other things. because of their low elongation and high weight limit, they excel at doing this job.
+Rated static ropes usually conform to the EN 1891 standard split into EN 1891 Type A, and EN 1891 Type B. Type A ropes are intended for general use due to their superior strength; whereas Type B ropes are intended for use in specialised circumstances where their usually thinner diameter and lower weight are critical for an operation.